cByst/AmongUsEvents/README.md

     https://discord.com/oauth2/authorize?client_id=779556729343049729&scope=bot&permissions=485440

-Once the bot is authorized and added to your discord server you will need to add the server role ``AmongUs - Events`` to any user who wishes to command the bot.<br />
+Once the bot is authorized and added to your discord server you will need to create a discord role called ``amongusbot`` the privileges of this role do not matter so you can make them as you see fit.

+This role will need to be added to any user you would like to command the bot.<br />

 ## Usage

-The bot responds to one main command by any user with the ``AmongUs - Events`` role.
+The bot responds to one main command by any user with the ``amongusbot`` role.
 This command creates a new event in the channel the users runs it in:

     !CreateAmongEvent TITLE OF EVENT HERE